Skxxtz/sherlock/README.md

 #### Flakes & Home-Manager

+A module for Sherlock is available in home manager.
+You can find it's configuration [here](https://github.com/nix-community/home-manager/blob/master/modules/programs/sherlock.nix).
+If you want to use the latest updates and module options, follow the steps below.

 Add the following your `inputs` of `flake.nix`.
 The sherlock flake can be installed either as a standalone package; or managed with `home-manager`, which both installs and generates configuration files.

 ```nix